asteroidhq/peeringdb_oauth_example/README.md

 Based on slide 16 and 20 of the above preso.
 Use the token you got from step 3 of this process to get a user object.

+By default we will raise an exception if a user email address is not verified, you can stop that behaviour by sending `require_verified=False` in your call of the get_user_information_from_token function.

 ```
     p = PeeringdbAuth()
     try: